 Note that the x or y interval is specified implicitly.
 When requested to generate a list of points for a half curtate cycloid curve with a fixed x interval, the calculator uses (the length - the x offset) divided by (the number of points - 1) as the x interval.
 When requested to generate a list of points for a half curtate cycloid curve with a fixed y interval, the calculator uses (the total height - the Y offset) divided by (the number of points - 1) as the y interval.

 You can specify the format you want for the output.
-The calculator will generate a tab delineated .csv file for use by a spreadsheet, a .dxf file containing a polyline representing the specified curve in default units for use by CAD drawing software, an .svg file containing a polyline representing the specified curve in default units for use by artistic drawing software, or coordinate list output in a popup window.
-If you specify the latter be sure to allow popups for this website.
+The calculator will generate a tab delineated .csv file for use by a spreadsheet, a .dxf file containing a polyline representing the specified curve in default units for use by CAD drawing software, or an .svg file containing a polyline representing the specified curve in default units for use by artistic drawing software.
+The calculator will also generate a coordinate list output in a popup window.
+If you specify this be sure to allow popups for this website.
 The coordinate list is output as a list suitable for copying to the clipboard and then being pasted into a spreadsheet or other program for further use.

 Here's the calculator which generates a list of points for a half curtate cycloid curve: